LLCampos/puppet-to-diagram/README.md

 On `parameter-configs` you configure which data you want to see represented on the diagram.

-The `arrow-direction` configures if the arrow connected to the node representing that parameter will be incoming or outcoming.
+The `arrow-direction` configures if the arrow connected to the node representing that parameter will be incoming or outgoing.

 ## How to run

 ```
-puppet-to-diagram --diagram-config ~/path/to/diagram-specific-conf.conf --environment development
+puppet-to-diagram --diagram-config ~/path/to/diagram-specific-conf.conf --environment development --server myserver.trees.com
 ```

 Run `puppet-to-diagram --help` for details.